GabGr25/AP5-Projet-JEE/README.md

 ## Entities
 Inside the `lab07-core` module, you'll find 4 different entities:
-- `Student` : A student with a lastname, a firstname, an email and a collection of `Subject` entities
+- `Student` : A student with a lastname, a firstname, an email and a collection of `Grade` entities
 - `Subject` : A subject with a name, a weight and a collection of `Grade` entities
-- `Grade` : A grade with a value a date and a link to a `Type` entity (see below)
+- `Grade` : A grade with a value, a date and a link to a `Type` entity (see below)
 - `Type` : A type with a name and a weight

 Here is the diagram of the tables in MySQL: